temporalio/documentation/docs/server/security.md

 `RefreshInterval` defines how frequently keys should be refreshed.
 For example, [Auth0](https://auth0.com/) exposes such endpoints as `https://YOUR_DOMAIN/.well-known/jwks.json`.

+#### `config.Authorization`

+- `permissionsClaimName`: Name of the [Permissions Claim](#format-of-json-web-tokens) to be used by the default JWT `ClaimMapper`. "permissions" is used as a default name.
+Use `config.Config.Global.Authorization.PermissionsClaimName` configuration property to override the name.

 #### Format of JSON Web Tokens

 The default JWT `ClaimMapper` expects authorization tokens to be in the following format:

 ```
-bearer <token>
+Bearer <token>
 ```

 - &lt;token&gt;: Must be the Base64 url-encoded value of the token.

-The default JWT claim mapper expects permission claims in the JWT tokens to be named "permissions", unless overridden in configuration.
+The default JWT `ClaimMapper` expects Permissions Claim in the JWT token to be named "permissions", unless overridden [in configuration](#configauthorization).

-Each individual claim is expected to be in the following format:
+Permissions Claim is expected to be a collection of Individual Permission Claims.
+Each Individual Permission Claim is expected to be in the following format:

 ```
 <namespace>:<permission>